 Of the 36 Actions currently being implemented by MIEUX, 16 are based in Africa.
 Aside from Madagascar, is currently providing support for diaspora engagement to the Democratic Republic of Congo.
 Each of these Actions has its own objectives and specific goals, but they are linked by the potential to tap into new communication channels, avenues for development, and inflow of new skills that diaspora members can bring to countries of origin.

 Recognising the inherent potential contribution to development, the Malagasy Government decided to strengthen its ties with its citizens abroad and created Directorate of Diaspora in February 2015.

-In turn, the Directorate commissioned a study which unearthed that 87% of the over 100,000 Malagasy diaspora members in France were favourable to participating in the development of the country (IOM 2015).
+In turn, the Directorate commissioned a study that unearthed that 87% of the over 100,000 Malagasy diaspora members in France were favourable to participating in the development of the country (IOM 2015).

-This Action is, therefore, part of a wider strategy which will support national authorities in opening up new communication channels and opportunities for interaction with citizens abroad.
+This Action is, therefore, part of a wider strategy that will support national authorities in opening up new communication channels and opportunities for interaction with citizens abroad.